 2. Instructional Videos

-Instructional videos work well in a variety of environments.
-Companies can create short instructional videos on YouTube or on a company server in order for them to be easily accessed by remote employees.
+Instructional videos thrive in many environments.
+Companies can create short instructional videos on YouTube or on a company server so that they’re easily accessible for remote employees.
 These videos could range from subjects like how to properly fill out certain mandatory forms, to tips for handling customer complaints, or even how-to’s focusing on performing specific tasks related to an employee’s job duties.

 3. Discussion Boards